🦉

 Motivations

-Competitive yield Capital preservation Passively managed
+Lending yield Capital preservation Capital productivity Passively managed

-Market-neutral profits Execution speed Capital efficiency
+Spreads Execution speed Capital efficiency Actively managed

 Key Risks (Non-Exhaustive)

-Reserve risk Credit risk Liquidity risk Market risk Security risk
+Stablecoin risk Credit risk Liquidity risk Market risk Security risk

-Collateral risk Liquidation risk Interest rate risk Market risk Security risk
+Leverage risk Collateral risk Liquidation risk Interest rate risk Market risk Security risk

-Reserve risk Execution risk Market risk Security risk
+Stablecoin risk Execution risk Market risk Security risk

 Ecosystem Benefits